MultiQC/publication/README.md

 MultiQC addresses this problem by searching an analysis directory for any recognized content and creating a single summary report.
 It is a general use tool, designed to parse log files and create plots with overlaid data.
 This provides the researcher with a fast method to scan all key statistics for a project quickly and easily.
 Additionally, shared plots allow accurate comparison between samples which is not possible when switching between different reports.
 It is suitable for integration with existing workflows with little to no configuration and its routine use can save a great deal of analysis time.

 ## Installation and Usage
 MultiQC is a Python package available on the Python Package Index (PyPI) and GitHub.
 It can be installed on the command line using the common pip package, with the command `pip install multiqc`.
-MultiQC is compatible with any system running Python 2.7+ or Python 3.2+, including all Linux distrubtions, Mac OS X and Windows users who have installed Python.
+MultiQC is compatible with any system running Python 2.7+ or Python 3.2+, including all Linux distribtions, Mac OS X and Windows users who have installed Python.
 It has a small number of Python package dependencies, automatically installed by pip.
 A graphical interface is available for Mac OS X users, which can be downloaded from GitHub.
 Users of Galaxy and BaseSpace can find MultiQC available as an app.

 Once installed, MultiQC can be run on the command line with the command `multiqc <analysis directory>`.
 This searches the specified path recursively for any recognized log files, and compiles a report.
 Reports are interactive web pages, viewable with any modern web browser.
 They are also saved as zip files for easy sharing.
 Parsed data is saved as tab delimited text files within the report directory for downstream use.